A visionary project

 Joan Bakewell

-Kathleen Jamie – Scottish Makar, National Poet of Scotland
+Kathleen Jamie – Scottish former Makar, National Poet of Scotland

 Melvyn Bragg